 Program Experience

-Over the 2025–2027 period, we will deliver a diverse and strategically designed suite of cultural programs across regional NSW, primarily centred in Dubbo and the Western Plains.
-These activities are tailored to address community needs, foster creative development, and build long-term cultural capacity.
-Below we have provided examples of past programs and projects to showcase the organisational experiance in presenting engaging and impactful cultural programs
+Over the 2024–25 period, we delivered a diverse and strategically designed suite of cultural programs across regional NSW, primarily centred in Dubbo and the Western Plains.
+These activities were tailored to address community needs, foster creative development, and build long-term cultural capacity.

 02